2026-03-12 by Chris

 Most flow builders execute your logic once and move on.
 RGS rebuilds the entire sequence every time your data changes.

-At its core, graph sequencing is about taking a graph of nodes and edges and collapsing it into a logical execution order.
+Graph sequencing takes a graph of nodes and edges and collapses it into a logical execution order.
 Which node runs after which?
 That's the sequencing problem.

-RGS uses depth-first graph traversal combined with three types of directed edges:
+RGS uses depth-first traversal combined with three types of directed edges:

-Each edge type has a visual weight (thickness) that represents its priority.
-With just these three primitives, you can draw any logical gate purely visually.
-Through graph traversal, this visual representation collapses into an executable sequence.
+Each edge type has a visual weight (thickness) representing its priority.
+With just these three primitives, you can draw any logical gate purely visually, and traversal collapses the visual representation into an executable sequence.

 That's graph sequencing.
 But what makes it reactive?

-Every node in an RGS graph holds state – primitive values like booleans, strings, numbers.
+Every node holds state – primitive values like booleans, strings, numbers.
 Outgoing edges can evaluate these states (e.g., "is this value true?") to determine which paths to take during traversal.

-Here's where it gets interesting: States can be pushed from one node to another via edges, partially or completely overwriting the target node's state.
-States can also be changed by external processes – user input, API responses, database updates.
+States can be pushed from one node to another via edges, partially or completely overwriting the target's state.
+They can also be changed by external processes – user input, API responses, database updates.

-Traditional flow builders connect nodes in a linear or branching fashion.
+Traditional flow builders connect nodes linearly or with branches.
 RGS adds control edges that operate outside the main traversal:

-These control edges enable non-local state manipulation, allowing you to build flows that would require complex custom code in other tools.
+These enable non-local state manipulation, allowing flows that would require complex custom code in other tools.

 With RGS, you simply change a state value (deckInStock: false).
-The graph re-sequences itself automatically.
-Questions that were based on that deck become invalid.
-The traversal recalculates, and a new message appears in the chat:
+The graph re-sequences itself.
+Questions based on that deck become invalid, the traversal recalculates, and a new message appears:

 "Sorry, the skateboard deck you're configuring just went out of stock.
 Can I help you with something else?"

-This isn't a special case handled by custom code.
-It's how RGS works by default.
-The graph can invalidate earlier decisions and re-route the entire conversation based on new information.
+This isn't a special case handled by custom code – it's how RGS works by default.
+The graph can invalidate earlier decisions and re-route the conversation based on new information.

-These workflows are either impossible or require significant custom code in traditional flow builders.
+These are either impossible or require significant custom code elsewhere.
 With RGS, they're just graphs.

-Wanderer is the first implementation of RGS, and it's built with some unconventional principles:
+Wanderer is the first implementation of RGS, built on a few unconventional principles:

 Because RGS handles both forward sequencing (what happens next) and retroactive adaptation (what should have happened), it opens up use cases that other tools struggle with: